-The analysis in this paper suggests the LEG.
-CGE.
-As needed need for a wide range of training and PCCB other guidance needs, many of which are topic or highly technical and require in-country region support for which other organizations specific may be better placed to provide. partners
+The analysis in this paper suggests As needed the need for a wide range of training and guidance needs, many of which are highly technical and comprehensive support that the AC is well suited to provide.
+The AC can take stock require in-country support for of progress and assess the need for such additional activities on an annual basis.